skogsgren2/skogsgren2.github.io/_posts/2020-11-08-october-sun.md

 ---

 Years later, as the ravens fly in their usual pattern forevermore.
 As the newspaper comes rapping periodically at their front door.
 As the kids skid on make-believe skates on the frozen lake in November.
 The sun escapes from gray clouds and even longer periods of hiding.
 There is a moment of hope, there are the words to fill every kind of void.

+His eyes were blue, and his kisses were too.